srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

    * Now, click on **Next**.
    * On **Remediation** tab, click on the **Create a remediation task** to mark the checkbox.
    * Now, click on **Review + create** and then **Create**.

+2. Compliance State of this would be exactly opposite to the [Audit Windows VMs that do not have the specified applications installed](#audit-windows-vms-that-do-not-have-the-specified-applications-installed)

 ## Inherit a tag from the resource group if missing